skatejs/skatejs/README.md

 document.getElementById('my-component-id').someCustomMethod();
 ```

 This is because the component will not be processed until after the block this code is in releases control back to the JavaScript engine.
-If you need to use the element right away, you must explicity initialise it in a synchronous manner using `skate.init()`:
+If you need to use the element right away, you must explicitly initialise it in a synchronous manner using `skate.init()`:

 ```js
 var element = document.getElementById('my-component-id');